8

 13 Mercedes benz a class rt 2023 infotainment 1 0

-Reaching and swiping at the screen isn’t your only route, though.
-The voice recognition system works well for navigation destinations, and typically at the first attempt.
-You can also scroll menu screens and select functions using the cursor on the upper left-hand spoke of the steering wheel, without taking a hand off the rim.
+The MBUX twin-screen infotainment system is solid.
+The screen is fast and reacts smoothly to inputs, but reaching and swiping at the screen isn’t your only route.
+The voice recognition system works well for sat-nav destinations and typically at the first attempt.
+You can also scroll through menu screens and select functions using the cursor on the upper left-hand spoke of the steering wheel without taking a hand off the rim.

-The system has wireless device charging and wireless mirroring for both Apple and Android as standard.
-The wireless mirroring worked consistently well with an Apple phone.
+The system has wireless smartphone charging and wireless Apple CarPlay and Android Auto as standard.
+The mirroring worked consistently well with an iPhone.

 ENGINES & PERFORMANCE

-Against our timing gear, that system was worth more than half a second’s advantage for the new A200 relative to its predecessor, in both standing-quarter-mile and 30-70mph acceleration, and typically also about a half-second on roll-on in-gear acceleration in higher ratios across a 20mph increment (30-50mph in fifth gear: 6.6sec).
-That’s a performance hike big enough for upgrading A200 owners to clearly perceive at the wheel – and it makes the new version feel like a car of enhanced responsiveness and drivability, as well as sharpened outright pace.
+Against our timing gear, the 161bhp A200 was more than 0.5sec quicker than its predecessor, despite having roughly the same power.
+That’s a performance hike big enough for upgrading A200 owners to clearly perceive at the wheel – and it makes the latest version feel like a car of enhanced responsiveness and drivability, as well as sharpened outright pace.

 The dual-clutch gearbox seems to need a little notice and sharp prod of the accelerator to give its best.
-Our first two acceleration runs at the test track were slightly slower, but once the transmission had adapted to our full-throttle style, it began managing the clutches more urgently and positively, getting the car to 60mph from rest consistently in less than 8.0sec.
+Our first two acceleration runs at the test track were slightly slower, but once the transmission had adapted to our full-throttle style, it began managing the clutches more urgently and positively, getting the car from 0-60mph in less than 8.0sec.

 RIDE & HANDLING

 Mercedes’ standard-fit lowered coil suspension gives it good body control and crisp chassis response, while the 18in wheels and Bridgestone tyres of AMG Line trim make for a strong and nicely balanced grip level.
-An intuitively paced, medium-heavy and discreetly feelsome steering rack complete the picture of a car you can enjoy zipping along in, and that has the kind of surfeit of adhesion and handling precision over power you might expect of a lower-order performance car.
+An intuitively paced, medium-heavy and discreetly feelsome steering rack complete the picture of a car in which you can enjoy zipping along in and which has the kind of surfeit of adhesion and handling precision over power that you might expect of a lower-order performance car.

-In everyday driving, there’s enough bite and energy about the A200’s handling to make it feel agile around junctions and roundabouts, though it doesn’t want for planted feel at motorway speeds.
+In everyday driving, there’s enough bite and energy about the car's handling to make it feel agile around junctions and roundabouts, although it doesn’t want for planted feel at motorway speeds.
 And so while the car’s sportier dynamic character does impose one or two compromises to comfort and refinement, to which we will come next, seldom has it been more effectively executed than this.

 21 Mercedes benz a class rt 2023 rear cornering 0